-The brutal siege in Aleppo and continuous massacre of civilians is a tragedy that the world has witnessed but failed to intervene.
-Many hospitals have been specifically targeted leaving doctors to choose which patient to save due to a lack of medical equipment and the sheer influx of patients.
-Colours Of Hope, with your support, has embarked on a Medi-Campaign to raise funds for medical equipment.
+Indiscriminate attacks on civilians and public infrastructure such as schools, markets and hospitals is a tragedy that the world has witnessed but failed to intervene.
+Hospitals have been specifically targeted leaving doctors to choose which patient to save due to a lack of medical equipment and the sheer influx of patients.
+Colours Of Hope, with your support, appeals to you to help us raise funds for medical equipment.
 We implore you to donate towards this campaign.
 Every life is precious.

 Despite the brutality, the medics, rescue workers, parents, and entire communities refuse to give up.
 They have rebuilt hospitals time and time again, saved families from under the rubble of non-stop airstrikes, and opened schools and libraries underground.